tethysplatform/tethys/docs/tethys_sdk/tethys_services/secure_map_services.rst

     layer = App.get_secure_map_service('primary_secure_map_service', as_layer=True)

-If the service uses OAuth authentication and is not proxied, the access token must be retrieved from the user making the request, so the ``request_user`` argument is required:
+If the service uses OAuth2 authentication and is not proxied, the access token must be retrieved from the user making the request, so the ``request_user`` argument is required:

 .. code-block:: python